jackandcarter/Adventures-of-Blink/README.md

 All gameplay assets and scripts will live under the `Assets/` folder.
 Subfolders such as `Scripts/` and `Art/` will grow as new systems are introduced.

 Additional systems and tools will be added as development continues.
+The new **InventorySystem** script tracks items and abilities and feeds data to UI panels, including the dock shortcut slots.